 Three individuals, former Hornet athletes Tyrone Belford (football) and Gerald Kobasa (football), along with long-time curator/equipment manager Arthur Wright will join the hall-of-fame as honorary members.

-Another former DSU athlete Steve Ewing will be inducted into the hall-of-fame as a
+Another former DSU athlete Steve Ewing will be inducted into the hall-of-fame as a contributor.

 Three Delaware State teams will also achieve hall-of-fame status this year.